-I’m super excited about this one … and what’s got me so excited about these is that the possibilities seem so endless for decorating them!
+I’m super excited about this one … and what’s got me so excited about these is that the possibilities are so endless for decorating them!
 Different color combos, ribbons, embellishments… I mean, they’re Easter eggs, right?
 So you can use lots of bright colors, patterns… get flashy!

 The possibilities with these are endless, and I know that by the time you are done with one, you will probably have come up with tons more of your own creative ideas!
 (In fact, I would LOVE for you to tell me what you come up with down below in the comments of this post.)

 The basic process to making these is very similar to making a quilted ball ornament, so if you are pretty experienced with those, you can probably get by without buying this one (what a salesperson I am, huh?)
 But, if you do want to check it out, I’ve shown some variations that might give you a few new ideas. :)

 You know, when I first began writing these tutorials about a year and a half ago, I worried a little bit about the fact that they didn’t contain any drawings or diagrams, like a traditional pattern would.
 Sometimes these folded fabric projects can be a little bit hard to explain, and I honestly just wasn’t sure how to do that by drawing diagrams or just describing everything in words.
 It doesn’t help that I am the most right-brained person I know, and I just cannot look at a diagram or explanation and then simply figure out what I am supposed to do.

 She decided to give my tutorial a try, even though she already understood the basic technique…. and she told me that she made an ornament nearly perfectly on the very first try with my instructions!
 She said the step by step photos made it so easy to follow, that it felt like she was making it right along side me.
-That made my week. :)
+That absolutely made my week. :)